kasnerz/songbook/README.md

 ![cover](img/cover.png) ![index](img/index.png) ![index](img/page.png)

 My personal guitar songbook.
-Made with :heart: using the [songs](http://songs.sourceforge.net) LaTeX package.
+Made with the [songs](http://songs.sourceforge.net) LaTeX package.

 You can either download the **compiled [PDF](./songbook.pdf)** or build it by yourself from source.